Street Fighter: Assassin's Fist: Production

 The short film Street Fighter: Legacy, a passion project for Joey Ansah and Christian Howard, was released on YouTube in 2010 as a proof-of-concept.
 During San Diego Comic-Con in 2012 Capcom announced it had granted rights to the creators to go ahead with the project.

 The series started a Kickstarter crowdsource funding campaign in order to source funds for production.
 The campaign was cancelled on 17 April 2013 when private backers stepped forward with the money necessary, removing the need for the crowdsource funds.

-On 14 July 2013 production began filming in Simeonovo, Sofia, Bulgaria.
-On 24 August 2013 filming on the series wrapped.
+On 14 July 2013, production began filming in Simeonovo, Sofia, Bulgaria.
+On 24 August 2013, filming on the series wrapped.
+The music was composed by Patrick Gill with contributions from Ryan Ansah and Daniel Braine.

 On 20 August 2013, in an interview with Gamereactor, Ansah talked about Ryu and Ken's story and said "a good analogy with Ryu is that he's not actually ever competing with anyone else; he's competing with himself.
 Whereas Ken is driven fiercely by competition.
 A lot of Ken's conflict comes from his relationship with his father.
 Without giving too much away, we learn in this series how Ken came to be in Japan, in Gouken's dojo".

 On 1 November 2013 Content has sold worldwide online rights for Street Fighter: Assassin's Fist to a major global online channel for a short first window.
 On 14 March 2014 Capcom and Machinima.com announced that the series would be airing on Machinima's main channel.